Coiot/cbr-main/src/albums/episode41.md

 - scene_number: 01
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode37-scene01.jpg
   narration: "<p>Welcome one and all to another episode of the Civ Battle Royale: Endgame!
 Chan to shiyotta ka?
 I hear that’s what they say in Shikoku when they haven’t seen their friends in a while.
-I’m Homusubi, last seen back in episode 106 of Mark 2, dormant Power Ranker (I’m sorry Gragg, I really am), creator of the Shikoku mod and most of the Japan options for Season 2 (can I remind people to vote Tanaka Kakuei here?).
+I’m Homusubi, last seen back in episode 106 of Mark 2, dormant Power Ranker (I’m sorry Gragg, I really am), creator of the Shikoku mod and most of the Japan options for Season 2.
 Far more importantly, though - I’d like to give a big o-kaeri - that’s welcome back - to Dawkinzz, who if everything goes well should be making his comeback this week.</p>"
 - scene_number: 02
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode41-scene02.jpg